LilahCodes/swift/fixes.md

 ## Injection Timeout

+> [!NOTE]
+> Have you tried injecting multiple times?
+For a lot of users the first inject is failing at the moment, but the second or third works.

 > [!IMPORTANT]
 > First, make sure [antivirus is disabled and exceptions are added](#how-do-i-disable-my-antivirus).
 Defender can silently delete `Ckfn1k59vk.exe`.